Menopause and Insomnia: Weighted blankets help with sleep and anxiety?

 Why are weighted blankets good for women in menopause?

-Assuming they work as advertised, weighted blankets can potentially help with some of the thorniest menopause symptoms such as anxiety, depression, interrupted sleep, attention deficit issues, and premature waking.
+Assuming they work as advertised, weighted blankets can potentially help with some of the thorniest menopause and perimenopause symptoms such as depression, anxiety, interrupted sleep, attention deficit issues, and premature waking.

 Several sources on the Internet claimed they could help reduce the sensation of Restless Leg Syndrome, but I’d be cautious, as most of those making the claim were blanket producers.